LaWebcapsule/directus9/docs/extensions/hooks.md

 ### Schedule

-Schedule hooks execute at certain points in time rather than when Directus performs a specific action.
+Schedule hooks execute at certain points in time rather than when Directus9 performs a specific action.
 This is supported through [`node-cron`](https://www.npmjs.com/package/node-cron).

 To set up a scheduled event, provide a cron statement as the first parameter to the `schedule()` function.
 For example